Sam Huff

-Robert Lee "Sam" Huff (October 4, 1934 – November 13, 2021) was an American professional football player who was a linebacker in the National Football League (NFL) for the New York Giants and the Washington Redskins.
-He played college football for West Virginia University.
-He is a member of both the College Football Hall of Fame and the Pro Football Hall of Fame (inducted 1982).
+Robert Lee "Sam" Huff (October 4, 1934 – November 13, 2021) was an American professional football player whose frequent battles against Cleveland Browns star fullback Jim Brown made him the first member of the defense to gain widespread prominence in the National Football League.
+He starred for the New York Giants and the Washington Redskins in the pro ranks and the West Virginia Mountaineers in college.
+The one-time NFL champion, two-time All-Pro and five-time Pro Bowl selection is a member of the College Football Hall of Fame and the Pro Football Hall of Fame (inducted 1982).

 Early life

 Huff was born and grew up in the No. 9 coal mining camp in Edna, West Virginia.
 The fourth of six children of Oral and Catherine Huff, he lived with his family in a small rowhouse with no running water.
 Huff grew up during the Great Depression while his father and two of his brothers worked in the coal mines loading buggies for Consolidated Mining.

 Huff attended and played high school football at the now-closed Farmington High School, where he was both an offensive and defensive lineman.
 While he was there, Huff helped lead the team to an undefeated season in 1951.
 He earned All-State honors in 1952 and was named to the first-team All-Mason Dixon Conference.